 - In the Ionic Framework SASS-based UI structure Script framework used to rapidly build scalable and fast applications.

-- Ionic system is also packed with lots of useful CSS components out-of-the-box.
+- the ionic system is also packed with lots of useful CSS components out-of-the-box.

 How Is Hard It to Get Started?